FACTBOX-Kobe Steel's data fabrication leaves "Made-in-Japan" champions scrambling

-TOKYO, Oct 13 (Reuters) - The revelation that Japan’s third-biggest steelmaker Kobe Steel Ltd fabricated data for some of its aluminium and copper and other products has left affected manufacturers scrambling to pin down the potential impact.
+TOKYO, Oct 17 (Reuters) - Revelations from Japan’s third-biggest steelmaker Kobe Steel Ltd that it had fabricated data for some of its aluminium and copper and other products have left affected manufacturers scrambling to pin down the potential impact.

-The products were shipped to around 500 companies which include some of the world’s most recognisable names.
+The company supplies materials and components to companies around the world and said its product data falsification affected around 500 companies, including some global household names.

+No safety problems have surfaced as Kobe Steel attempts to confirm the extent of the data tampering.
+The government has ordered the company to address safety concerns within about two weeks and report on how the misconduct occurred in a month.

 Boeing Co, the world’s biggest maker of passenger jets, has used Kobe Steel 5406.T products that include those falsely certified by the Japanese company, a source with knowledge of the matter told Reuters.